Sooigee/EnchanterBench/README.md

 Dive in and start crafting enchanted items!

+#### Paper

+Download the EnchanterBench plugin from the Releases section under Paper.

+Place the .jar into your servers plugin folder.

+Start up your server and have fun!

 ## Configuration

-Access the mod's configuration in your game files.
+Access the mod's configuration in your game or server files.

-Go to your main files then config, and double click on enchanterbench.json.
+Go to your main files then go under config, and double click on enchanterbench.json.

 Here, you can specify the items and their respective enchantments.